Georja Calvin-Smith: Media career

-Since 2007 Calvin-Smith has worked as a journalist in the United States, Britain and France, on news, current affairs, and international documentaries.
+Since 2007, Calvin-Smith has worked as a journalist in the United States, Britain and France, on news, current affairs, and international documentaries.
 Early in her career, she worked as a news reporter and presenter in Manchester, England on TV station Channel M (circa 2010), and produced stories, features and documentaries for the BBC, ITV Network, and HBO in New York City.

 In recent years, Calvin-Smith has worked in various reporting, producing and presenter roles for France 24.
 After years of presenting news bulletins, she became the presenter for The Week in the Maghreb, which covered developments in north-central and northwest Africa.
 Eventually moving to cover the entire continent, she currently produces and presents the network's daily Eye on Africa bulletin, and anchors its weekly Across Africa TV-magazine show.

-Calvin-Smith has reported from around the world, and interviewed many heads of state including the presidents of Nigeria, Mali, Ivory Coast, Namibia, Angola. and Zambia.
+Calvin-Smith has reported from around the world, and interviewed many heads of state including the presidents of Nigeria, Mali, Ivory Coast, Namibia, Angola, Ghana and Zambia.